Rafapp/Penumbra/README.md

 **Penumbra is a compact, physically-based path tracing renderer built for fast iteration and rendering experiments.**

 ## Motivation
 After taking the amazing [CS 6620, Rendering with Ray Tracing](https://graphics.cs.utah.edu/courses/cs6620/fall2025/) course by the legendary [Cem Yuksel](https://www.cemyuksel.com/) at the University of Utah, I decided to combine all my learnings into a single renderer after completing the course, hoping to use it for future research and projects.
+Please note that none of the code from the course was used for this project, it was built from scratch.

 ## Features
 - **Rendering**